bluesky-social/atproto-website/content/blog/create-post.md

 To fetch the CID for an existing record, use the `com.atproto.repo.getRecord` endpoint (supplying `repo`, `collection`, and `rkey` query parameters).
 Note that this function will also handle resolving a handle to a DID, if needed.

+### Replies

-Because reply threads can get long and deep, Bluesky requires reply posts to reference both to the immediate "parent" post, and the original "root" post which started the thread.
+Because reply threads can get long and contain many replies, Bluesky requires reply posts to reference both to the immediate "parent" post, and the original "root" post which started the thread.
 For direct replies to the original post, these will be the same reference, but they are both still required.

-The easy way to handle resolving the "root" reference is to just resolve the "parent" record and copy any "root" reply reference there.
-If none exists, the "parent" was a top-level post, and the "parent" reference can be reused.
+The easiest way to find a post's root reference is to just resolve its parent record and copy whatever the root reply reference value there is.
+If none exists, then the parent record was a top-level post, so that parent reference can be reused as the root value.

+Here's a Python snippet to find the parent and root values:

 ```python
 def get_reply_refs(parent_uri: str) -> Dict: